hubtype/botSON/source/index.html.md

 Additionally, botSON supports [triggers](#triggers), which are high priority actions that the user can invoke regardless of the current state of the conversation.

-botSON is messenger agnostic, meaning that is not designed specifically for a single messaging app but it works with any messaging channel supported by Hubtype, however not all interactive elements are supported by all channels (like [carrousels](#carrousel)).
+botSON is messenger agnostic, meaning that it's not designed specifically for a single messaging app but it works with any messaging channel supported by Hubtype, however not all interactive elements are supported by all channels (like [carrousels](#carrousel)).

 #Getting Started

 ##Creating a state

-The definition of the bot is composed by states.
-Each one has a `label`, a `next_step` and at least one `output` or `input`.
-The state 'exit' indicates the end of execution.
-There are four additional obligatory states needed for the correct execution: 'initial', 'input_failure', 'external_request_failure' and 'fallback_instruction'.

-##First complete definition

 ```json
 {